SamDurrant/brunch-birds/Readme.md

 > 3. Create a custom Webpack configuration to bundle my files.
 > ### **Design Goals**
 > 1. Create a responsive website that looks clean on both mobile and desktop.
-> 2. Organize content so that users are able to quickly find the information they are looking for, particularly the menu.
+> 2. Organize content so that users are able to quickly find the information they are looking for, particularly the food menu.
 >

 ## Technologies
----

 * HTML
 * Sass
 * Javascript